lawnjelly/Misc/MRP.md

 There are two problems here:

 1) You may not want to post your work in progress game into a github issue.
-It may not be open source, and you may not want critical eyes looking over something that is a work in progress.
+It may not be open source, and you may not want critical eyes looking over something that is a work in progress, or it may simply be too big.
 This is totally understandable.

 2) If you did post your entire project, it would likely contain a whole load of code / assets that had nothing to do with the bug, but came along for the ride.
 This can make it incredibly difficult for the engine developers to work with.